msyamkumar/cs220-f21-projects/p9/README.md

 ---

-Now that we are acquainted with the dataset, we can start with our first interesting function from p9.
+Now that we are acquainted with the dataset, we can start with our first new function from p9.

 ### Function suggestion:

 In p8, we created a function `genre_search_bar` that *bucketized* the list of movies by their genre.
 Take a moment to find that function, it will help you here.
 Also, take a moment to look at the buckets you made in lab-p9.

-Now, we will create a functionthat is broader in scope.
+Now, we will create a function that is broader in scope.
 This function should take in the list of movies as well as a category (i.e. `'title'`, `'year'`, `'duration'`, `'actors'`, `'directors'`, or `'genres'`), and bucketize the list of movies by this category.
 Here is a code snippet you can start with:

 ``` python
 def bucketize(movie_list, category):